sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 In my next post we will consider *generic matrix multiplication*.
 This operation is defined over arbitrary collections of collections of numbers and, naturally, makes use of our generic dot product.
 Until then, adios.

+# Slides

+On 17 Nov 2011 I gave a talk at [fp-syd](http://fp-syd.ouroborus.net/) about this work.
+You can find the slides [here](/static/files/generic-dot-products.pdf)